 Searching for the Sea

-More than 120 million red crabs transform Christmas Island into a moving red carpet as they move together.
+More than 120 million red crabs transform Christmas Island into a vast moving red carpet as they move en masse.

 Males travel first, in great numbers.
 They are undeterred by obstacles.
 They frequently cross island roads, essentially shutting down traffic for any “migrating” humans.

 The trip usually takes about a week.
 Once oceanside, the males dig deep burrows and wait for the females to arrive.
 Mating takes place in or near the burrows.
 The males return to the forest.
 Precisely at the turn of the high tide during the last quarter of the moon, the females release their eggs into the ocean.
 Then they, too, return to their homes—driven by the same forces that brought them to the sea.
 The young grow up in the sea and come to land as adults.

 Millions of red crabs make a mad dash to the sea as part of their migration.